-NOTE: As of May 2020, most of these starter kits are out of stock on Amazon.
+NOTE: As of summer 2020, many of these starter kits are out of stock on Amazon.
 That is just temporary, though.
 Since everyone’s sheltering at home, people have rushed to order starter kits for home use instead of going to the yoga studio.
 If you can’t find a full kit in stock right now, you may be stuck buying your mat, blocks, and towel separately instead of together as one kit.

 Which Items Are Necessary in a Yoga Kit for Beginners?

 Yoga mat.
 While it’s possible to practice yoga without a mat, it’s not ideal – especially for newcomers!
 You’ll want a reliable and comfortable mat to create a foundation for your poses.
 These days, yoga mats come in more sizes than ever – see our guide on choosing the proper size yoga mat.

 Yoga blocks.
 Yoga blocks may be the most useful yoga prop.
 You can find blocks made from cork and even wood, but the majority of starter sets come with yoga blocks made from foam.
 These tend to be lightweight and flexible, but strong enough to add support and help you establish certain postures that are difficult for beginners to nail.

 NOT NECESSARY, BUT VERY USEFUL:

 Hand towel.
 Yoga towels have become an entire industry to themselves, and they come in various lengths, materials, and colors.
 As a newcomer to yoga, don’t get too caught up in these differences.
 All you need is a towel to wipe away the sweat.
 Pretty much any towel in a starter kit will be just fine.